7 Facts and Forecasts: The BPO Industry in the Philippines

 Millions of Filipinos used to look at developed countries as career destinations but post-pandemic recovery affected the already lengthy process of going abroad.
 Now Filipinos focus on upskilling, finding work in the local outsourcing sector, or working as a freelancer.

-United States-based, Australian and European companies, in the current fluctuating economy, largely outsource to the Philippines to cut costs AND remain competitive.
+United States-based, Australian and European companies, in the current fluctuating economy, largely outsource to the Philippines to cut costs and remain competitive.

 1. In the world’s offshoring destinations, the Philippines is second only to India’s pioneering BPO industry.
 But in the voice or call center sub-sector, we have already surpassed India as a global leader since 2010.